-The research units from two universities, combined with the five research institutes that are member of VLAG, cover the whole range from fundamental sciences to practice oriented research, and with this realise societal impact through better sustainability, nutrition, and health in our modern society.
+The research groups from two universities, combined with the five research institutes that are member of VLAG, cover the whole range from fundamental sciences to practice oriented research, and with this realise societal impact through better sustainability, nutrition, and health in our modern society.
+All groups (WU) and research lines (UM) that participate in this review are presented.

-The formal decision-making authority is the VLAG Board.
-The Scientific Director and the VLAG Management Team (MT) are providing guidance to the day-to-day operations of the Graduate School.
+The formal decision-making authority is in the hands of the VLAG Board.
+The Scientific Director and the VLAG Management Team are providing guidance to the day-to-day operations of the graduate school.
 With four advisory bodies - representing the PhD candidates, the participating research groups, the institutes, and the international scientific community - an adequate governance structure is in place.